Chapel (UMHB 1002)

 - Part-time students are to begin fulfilling chapel requirements the first semester they take twelve or more semester hours.
 They shall be expected to take chapel each semester thereafter, during which they are considered full-time students (not to exceed requirements as stated in sections A & B).

 Attendance at the regularly scheduled chapel is the most beneficial means of fulfilling chapel requirements.
 Because of this, only individuals with special situations will be given consideration for Alternative Chapel.
 Alternative Chapel requests must be approved by the Dean of Students.
 Alternative Chapel consists of two Saturday sessions during the semester.
 This totals approximately 15 hours, which is equivalent to regular chapel.
 Credit for these sessions is given only if the student attends both Saturdays for the entire length of the session.
 The cost for Alternative Chapel is $25.
-Any student desiring a chapel alternative must submit a Chapel Alternative Request Form.
-Forms can be picked up at and turned in to the Student Development Office located on the second floor of the Bawcom Student Union.
-Possible chapel alternatives include:
+Any student desiring a chapel alternative must submit a Chapel Alternative Request Form no later than Friday, September 10, for the fall semester and Friday, January 21, for the spring semester.
+Forms can be picked up at the Student Development Office.
+These forms are to be turned in to the Student Development Office located on the third floor of the Mabee Student Center Possible chapel alternatives include:

 - Audit advanced level religion course,